davidbmaier/totd-bot/README.md

 **Extra disclaimer:** This is just a pet project I'm working on for fun (and to learn a bit about Discord bots) - don't expect super-tidy code or great documentation.
 If you encounter any issues with it, either open an issue on Github or talk to me on Discord (tooInfinite#5113).

+Note that the bot is generally built to be generic enough to run anywhere - the only exception are custom emojis, whose IDs resolve to emojis on a dev server.

 ## What can this bot do? 🤖

 **Public invite link:** [Click here!](https://discord.com/api/oauth2/authorize?client_id=807920588738920468&permissions=388160&scope=bot)